Georgetown Journal of International Affairs

-The Georgetown Journal of International Affairs is a biannual peer-reviewed academic journal covering international affairs.
+The Georgetown Journal of International Affairs is an annual peer-reviewed academic journal covering international affairs.
 It is published by the Johns Hopkins University Press on behalf of the Walsh School of Foreign Service.
 The journal publishes articles from a wide range of international and interdisciplinary perspectives.
 The journal was established in 2000 and is indexed in Columbia International Affairs Online, ProQuest databases, Hein Online, Thomson Gale, and the Public Affairs Information Service.
 The print edition is published annually.

 Organization

-The organization has eight editorial sections (Conflict & Security, Global Governance, Human Rights & Development, Business & Economics, Science & Technology, Society & Culture, Dialogues, and Student Review).
-The editors-in-chief of the online edition are Zara Ali and Jenna Galberg.
-The editors-in-chief of the print edition are Daria Farman-Farmaian and Mikael Pir-Budagyan.
-The organization also contains a development section, composed of two co-executive directors, Gwyneth Murphey and Judy Jiang, and other directors who work the logistics of the journal.
+The organization has seven editorial sections (Conflict & Security, Global Governance, Human Rights & Development, Business & Economics, Science & Technology, Society & Culture, and Dialogues).
+The editors-in-chief of the online edition are Roman Messali and Sofia Wolinksi.
+The editors-in-chief of the print edition are Julio Wang Yuki Zhang.
+The organization also includes an Operations section, led by the Managing Editor, Kate Huntley, and a Development section, led by the Executive Director, Ewan Wilson.

+37th & The World

+37th & The World is the official podcast of the Georgetown Journal of International Affairs.
+The podcast dives into key global trends and speak directly with the experts working on these critical issues.
+Undergraduate and graduate student editors host conversations with scholars and practitioners on the subjects they find important and engaging.